rahulkrishy/CPT_C/README.md

 ### C_Template:

-To help you set up your development environment, we've included a `.vscode tasks.json` template file for Visual Studio Code.
+To help you set up your development environment, I've included a `.vscode tasks.json` template file for Visual Studio Code.
 This will streamline your coding and testing process.

 ---

 ## Stay Tuned for More Updates! 🚀

-This repository is continuously evolving.
-More topics, exercises, and projects will be added, Stay tuned for updates.
+This repository is continuously evolving, with more content, tasks, and exercises coming soon. <br>
+Stay tuned for updates, Until then keep practicing.
 Greets!